AikidoSec/safe-chain/README.md

 ## Installation

-Installing the Aikido Safe Chain is easy with our one-line installer:
+Installing the Aikido Safe Chain is easy with our one-line installer.

+> ⚠️ **Already installed via npm?** See the [migration guide](docs/npm-to-binary-migration.md) to switch to the binary version.

 ### Unix/Linux/macOS